donnemartin/dev-setup/README.md

 ### dots.sh script

-The `dots.sh` script will sync the dev-setup dots files to your local homedirectory.
+The `dots.sh` script will sync the dev-setup dots files to your local home directory.
 This will include customizations for Vim, bash, curl, git, tab completion, aliases, a number of utility functions, etc.  Section 2 of this repo describes some of the customizations.

 ### osxprep.sh script